sdeleon28/install-cmake/README.md

 Downloads CMake and ninja-build binaries.
 Works for Linux, macOS, and Windows.

+This fork has updated links for new release file namings.
+It does not attempt to handle links to old versions gracefully.
+It also updates the default version.

 *Uses some code from <https://github.com/lukka/get-cmake> and <https://github.com/seanmiddleditch/gha-setup-ninja>.*

 ## Using